-If you don’t have the luxury of having a writing expert point out your mistakes, Word, Open Office, and Scrivener can be taught to highlight your weasel words with just one click of a button.
+If you don’t have the luxury of having a writing expert point out your mistakes, Word and Open Office can be taught to highlight your weasel words with just one click of a button.
 And with the clear instructions and examples in this book, you’ll know what to do with each and every weasel word you encounter.

 Inside this self-editing mini-workshop for novelists, you’ll learn how to set up your writing software to catch everything from grammar flubs to writing craft problems.
 You’ll be certain you’ve never used a single your or you’re incorrectly, you’ll find places where you’ve told instead of shown, and much more.

 Understanding weasel words can help writers at every stage improve their writing without the hefty cost of extra editing.

 Hyperlinks to outside sources mentioned in the book:

 Seekerville – Don’t Put Yourself up a Creek Unless you Should (Etymology Article)

 Margie Lawson’s Body Language Workshops and Lecture Packets

 English for Students: Homonyms: http://www.english-for-students.com/Homonyms.html

 Riveting your Readers with Deep Point of View by Jill Elizabeth Nelson